joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-07-09-mobius-prism.md

 > - A four-quarter (or whole) twist, which results in four distinct faces
 > - A randomly twisted square prism will have, on average, $(1+2+1+4)/4$, or two distinct faces.
 >
->Among all whole number values of $N$ less than or equal to $1,000$, for which value of $N$ will a randomly twisted regular N-gon prism have the most distinct faces, on average?
+>Among all whole number values of $N$ less than or equal to $1,000$, for which value of $N$ will a randomly twisted regular $N$-gon prism have the most distinct faces, on average?

 <!--more-->